Entropy density benchmarking of near-term quantum circuits: Experimental Analysis

 In their 2020 paper, Huang \textit{et al.} introduce a new method for efficient estimation of many properties of a quantum state $\rho$ known as the classical shadows protocol \cite{huang_predicting_2020}.
-Instead of performing full tomography of the quantum state which requires a number of measurements that scales exponentially with the system size $n$, they proposed to obtain several classical snapshots of the quantum state by measuring the state in $M$ randomly chosen basis $K$ times.
-Classical post-processing of the measurement outcomes then allows to deduce the expectation value of $N_{obs}$ observables of interest $\Tr[O_i\rho]$, in a sample efficient manner for local observables.
+Instead of performing full tomography of the quantum state which requires a number of measurements that scales exponentially with the system size $n$, they proposed to obtain several classical snapshots of the quantum state by measuring the state in $M$ randomly chosen bases $K$ times.
+Classical post-processing of the measurement outcomes then allows to deduce the expectation value of $N_{obs}$ observables of interest $\Tr[O_i\rho]$, in a sample efficient manner for specific families of observables.

 Huang \textit{et al.} propose two versions of this protocol: (i) random single-qubit Pauli measurements; (ii) random $n$-qubit Clifford circuit measurements.
-Pauli measurements are particularly efficient for predicting a large collection of local observables, and only require short depth measurement circuits which are very suitable for NISQ devices.
+Pauli measurements are particularly efficient for predicting a large collection of local observables, and only require short-depth measurement circuits which are very suitable for NISQ devices.
 On the other hand, $n$-qubit Clifford measurements should be preferred for efficiently predicting many global observables with a bounded Hilbert-Schmidt norm; the main drawback is that of order $n^2/\log(n)$ gates are needed for their implementation, resulting in circuits that are less practical for current quantum devices.